Frequently Asked Questions

 Currently renting a home:

-Can I still benefit from an energy audit as a tenant?
+Can I still benefit from an energy assessment as a tenant?

-Yes, you can still benefit from an energy audit if you are an Entergy or SWEPCO/SourceGas customer.
-Please have your landlord call us at 800-585-8888 or have him/her visit our Rent Homes Program for more information.
+Yes, you can still benefit from an energy assessment if you are an Entergy or Center Point customer.

 I manage/own rent homes.
 Can I participate?

-Yes, there are free programs available for eligible rent homes within the Entergy or SWEPCO/SourceGas service areas.
+Yes, there are free programs available for eligible rent homes within the Entergy or Center Point service areas.
 We work with both owners and property management companies to complete energy-efficiency improvements.
-Please visit our Rent Homes Program for more information.

 Are programs available for public housing, condos, town homes, or multi-family apartments?

-Yes, there are free programs available for public housing, condos, and town homes within the Entergy or SWEPCO/SourceGas service areas.
-Each building structure must be a four-plex or smaller and have central heat and air.
-See our Public Housing Program for more information.
+Yes, there are free programs available for public housing, condos, and town homes within the Entergy or Center Point service areas.